xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 ## Introduction

-The feature allows the user to replace configuration based on an interface identifier or based on a string pattern
+The feature allows the user to replace configuration based on an interface identifier or a string pattern

 ```
 RP/0/0/CPU0:PE1#configure